 To learn more about how to join our lab, read on.

 These volunteer positions provide an excellent opportunity to acquire hands-on research experience and to potentially earn a letter of recommendation from a professor.
 If you would like to apply for a position, please download an RA Application Form and return the completed application to email@example.com.
-We are often looking to fill open positions at the end of a quarter (e.g., we often fill positions for the fall toward the end of the preceding spring quarter), but you are welcome to apply anytime.
+We are often looking to fill open positions at the end of a quarter (e.g., we fill most of the open positions for fall quarter during the last two weeks of the spring quarter before it), but you are welcome to apply anytime.

 Students who conduct an honors thesis research project in our lab typically join the lab first as a research assistant to get basic research experience and learn first-hand about the type of research we conduct.
 If you are interested in completing an honors thesis in our lab, please plan to meet with Professor Ledgerwood to start formulating a research question that is interesting to you and that relates to our lab’s key topic areas during the spring quarter before you will start work on your thesis.

 UC Davis has one of the top-ranked social psychology PhD programs in the nation, and our lab will be accepting new graduate students for Fall 2019.
 To learn more about the PhD program as a whole, click here.